 Reading, Writing, and Related LDs

+Find out about a new research-based program from the National Institute of Child Health and Human Development in this video featuring program director Dr. Brett Miller.
 The program focuses on how writing skills develop over time (pre-K through adults), why some struggle with writing, and effective prevention, remediation, and instructional strategies.
 Learn more at the program website.

 Articles and books by our presenters

 - Dr. Neuman started the webcast by sharing elements of good writing instruction.
 Which of these elements are present in your classroom?
 Which ones can you work to incorporate more explicitly, and how will you do that?